 In very rare cases, if medicines or other methods do not work, treatment such as phrenic nerve block may be tried.
 The phrenic nerve controls the diaphragm.

-Petroianu GA, Symptomatic care pending diagnosis; hiccups.
+Bope ET, Kellerman RD.
+Symptomatic care pending diagnosis.
 In: Bope ET, Kellerman RD, eds.
-Cohn's Current Therapy: 2014.
-Philadelphia, PA: Elsevier Saunders; 2013:chap 1.
+Conn's Current Therapy 2017.
+Philadelphia, PA: Elsevier; 2017:chap 1.

-Last reviewed on: 1/31/2015
+Last reviewed on: 1/26/2017

-Reviewed by: Linda J. Vorvick, MD, medical director and director of didactic curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed by: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.